 -

-John Hopkins: The second piece of information is the display value for our complex combo.
-This is the value that a user will see in the dropdown list.
+John Hopkins: The second piece of information is the display value for our complex combo, which the user will see in the dropdown list.

 -

-Sales: The third piece of information is what this value will be filtered by.
+Sales: The third piece of information is how this value will be filtered.
 In this example, if a user selects Sales for their department Field, this value will be included in the manager Field’s dropdown.

-Note that this third piece of information only defines the filter value -- it doesn’t specify the separate Field where this filter value will come from.
-That Field will be defined below.
+Note that this third piece of information only defines the filter value- it doesn’t specify the separate Field from which this filter value will come.
+That Field will be described below.

-Tip: Since we're storing different value types here, note that if you need to extract a value from a Complex Combo Field with Liquid, you'll need to specify which value type we want.
+Tip: Since we're storing different value types here, please remember that if you need to extract a value from a Complex Combo Field with Liquid, you'll need to specify which value type we want.

 To extract the stored value of a Complex Combo, use: